fonoster/routr-walkthrough-tutorial/tutorial.md

 ## Issue basic commands

-The command-line tools allows you to issue commands to your Routr instance.
+The command-line tools allow you to issue commands to your Routr instance.
 The following are some examples.

 ### Getting a list of carriers